tpoisot/CP-SDM/manuscript.typ

 #figure(
   image("figures/partialresponses.png", width: 100%),
-  caption: [Effect of changing the value of the BIO3 variable, on the prediction, as measured by inflated partial responses TK ref.
+  caption: [Effect of changing the value of the BIO3 variable, on the prediction, as measured by inflated partial responses #cite(<fiorentino2025improving>).
 The partial responses have been measured on a random sample of a 1000 draws, and for each draw, the prediction has been classified with the conformal predictor at a risk level $alpha = 0.05$.
 The proportion of each outcomes for the classification is presented as a function of the variable value.
 This analysis illustrates how conformal prediction can be used to identify range of predictor variables that are most likely to be associated to uncertain predictions.],
   placement: auto
 ) <partialresponses>